Lisocabtagene maraleucel interacts in the following cases:

 Due to the potential for neurologic events, including altered mental status or seizures with lisocabtagene maraleucel, patients receiving lisocabtagene maraleucel should refrain from driving or operating heavy or potentially dangerous machines for at least 8 weeks after lisocabtagene maraleucel infusion.

-The frequencies of adverse reactions are based on pooled data from 4 studies (TRANSCEND 017001, TRANSCEND WORLD [JCAR017-BCM-001], PLATFORM [JCAR017-BCM-002] and OUTREACH 017007), in 314 adult patients within the dose range of 44-120 × 106 CAR+ viable T cells with R/R large B-cell lymphoma, defined as DLBCL, PMBCL and FL3B, who received a dose of lisocabtagene maraleucel.
-The adverse reaction frequencies from clinical studies are based on allcause adverse event frequencies, where a proportion of the events for an adverse reaction may have other causes.
+The frequencies of adverse reactions are based on pooled data from 6 studies (TRANSCEND 017001, TRANSCEND WORLD [JCAR017-BCM-001, cohort 1, 2, 3 and 7], PLATFORM [JCAR017-BCM-002], OUTREACH 017007, TRANSFORM [BCM-003], and PILOT 017006), in 561 adult patients and from post-marketing reports within the dose range of 44-120 × 106 CAR-positive viable T cells with R/R LBCL, defined as DLBCL, HGBCL, PMBCL and FL3B, who received a dose of lisocabtagene maraleucel.
+The adverse reaction frequencies from clinical studies are based on all-cause adverse event frequencies, where a proportion of the events for an adverse reaction may have other causes.

 Adverse reactions reported are presented below.
 These reactions are presented by MedDRA system organ class and by frequency.
-Frequencies are defined as: very common (≥1/10), common (≥1/100 to <1/10) and uncommon (≥1/1,000 to <1/100).
+Frequencies are defined as: very common (≥1/10), common (≥1/100 to <1/10), uncommon (≥1/1,000 to <1/100) and not known (cannot be estimated from the available data).
 Within each frequency grouping, adverse reactions are presented in the order of decreasing seriousness.

 Adverse drug reactions identified with lisocabtagene maraleucel: